Nursing assessment: The client interview

-Patient history and interview
+Complete health history

-The patient history and interview is considered to be subjective but still of high importance when combined with objective measurements.
+The complete health history is considered to be subjective but still of high importance when combined with objective measurements.
 High quality interviewing strategies include the use of open-ended questions.
 Open-ended questions are those that cannot be answered with a simple "yes" or "no" response.
 If the person is unable to respond, then family or caregivers will be given the opportunity to answer the questions.